-Thank God this writer survived his brush with morality and is still pumping out the copy.
-This is on a subject I totally agree with and have been screaming about since 2008, letting the GD media and fellow travelers pick the Republican candidate… again.
+Thank God the writer (at the above link) survived his brush with mortality and is still pumping out pieces like that.
+This is on a subject I totally agree with and have been screaming about since 2008, letting the (Goddamn) media and their fellow travelers pick the Republican candidate… again.

-What would be more useful exercise in picking our next leader than debates; putting a puppy and a hammer in front of every candidate.
+What would be a more useful exercise for picking our next leader than staged debates would be putting a puppy and a hammer in front of every candidate.
 Think Iran wants to deal with a American President that they watched beat a puppy to death?
-Buy the candidates a deck of cards and only let the candidates advance to the next primary the ones that can make money running a game of three-card-Monty on the streets of New York City.
+Buy the candidates a deck of cards and only let the candidates advance to the next primary that can make money running a game of three-card-Monty on the streets of New York City.
 That would show us which man should negotiate with the EU.

 State treasurer of MA absolutely shreds RomneyCare, which “has nearly bankrupted the state” and is surviving solely because of federal aid